 Please be very honest and open with us and advise us whether anything has changed since you completed the booking information.
 You will not lose out financially as a result of cancelling your trip during 2021.
 For your safety and ours, we reserve the right to cancel your trip at this point should we feel there is a risk of the virus being spread as a result of your adventure.

 We are confident that we have put in place sufficient measures to be able to meet you at Otter Adventures.
-Please park in the identified spaces and wait at the ‘Meeting Point’.
-There is not room inside to maintain social distancing which means that we are unable to provide any toilet or changing facilities so please ensure you are already dressed in appropriate clothing.
+Please park in the identified spaces and wait outside - there is not room inside to maintain social distancing.

-The sharing of cars/vehicles is likely to be advised against this summer.
+The sharing of cars/vehicles is advised against at the current time.
 Therefore, only in exceptional circumstances, will we permit guests in our vehicles.
+Should we do this, you will be asked to wear a face mask.

-Due to limited equipment and the cleaning regimes now required, we will not be including waterproof jackets and trousers on our adventures.
-Please bring your own.
-Sorry.
+Due to limited equipment and the 24 hour quarantine of 'soft' items we have in place, we will not be including waterproof jackets and trousers on our adventures during the peak summer months.
+Please bring your own if you are on an adventure with us during school holiday periods.

-Your guide will maintain appropriate social distancing during the session as far as is possible and practical and we ask that you endeavour to do the same during the entire session.
+While the social distancing distance has all but been removed outdoors, your guide will endeavour to maintain appropriate social distancing of at least one meter during the session as far as is possible and practical.
+We ask that you endeavour to do the same.
 To help judge this, a sea kayak paddle is over two metres, a canoe paddle or mountain bike around 1.5-1.7 meters.

-When getting in and out of the boats, especially on beaches you will get wet feet.
+When getting in and out of the boats, especially on beaches you may well get wet feet.
 Please wear old trainers or neoprene beach shoes.

 We have modified rescue procedures in order to maintain social distancing should you capsize.
 If you are struggling, this distance may well be reduced and face masks may not be appropriate due to the water environment.

 We always strive to make your adventure safe, but occasionally minor injuries do happen, usually on dry land.
 Initially your guide will assist from a minimum of two metres distance and may ask one of your party to administer first aid.
-If there is a need for the guide to move closer, they will first put on a face mask, gloves and eye coverings for your protection as well as theirs.
+If there is a need for the guide to move closer, they may put on face coverings as they deem appropriate to the situation for their protection as well as yours.

 At the end of your adventure, you will be asked to help put the boats back on the trailer, but not to tie them down.
-Your guide will also ask you to put used equipment into a large ‘quarantine’ box in order to keep it separate from ‘clean’ equipment and reduce risk of transmission.
+Your guide will also ask you to put 'soft' used equipment into a large ‘quarantine’ box in order to keep it separate from ‘clean’ equipment and reduce risk of transmission.
+They will also show you what to do with your paddles and other 'hard' equipment.

-‘Soft' items (excluding PPE) will be dunked in appropriate disinfecting solutions, rinsed in fresh water before and air dried in direct sunlight (UV rays are shown to render the Coronavirus untenable).
+‘Soft' items will be quarantined for 24 hours in line with research (see above).
+It may be rinsed in fresh water before and air dried in direct sunlight (UV rays are shown to render the Coronavirus untenable).
 If weather conditions do not permit this, they will be dried in a dehumidified room (low humidity and heat also reduces the viability of viruses).
-Recent research suggests that the viability of the Novel Coronavirus is a matter of hours on soft sports equipment.

-‘Hard’ equipment, such as boats and paddles, will be sprayed with appropriate disinfectant, left for minimum of ten minutes before rinsing with fresh water and left in direct sunlight.
+‘Hard’ equipment, such as boats and paddles, will be sprayed with appropriate disinfectant and rinsed with fresh water then left in direct sunlight whenever possible.

 DISCLAIMER: It is not possible to guarantee complete disinfection: the goal is to minimise risk in a similar way to other viruses and in adventure activities generally.

-In line with industry guidance, we recommend that you wash/sanitise your hands frequently and also wash clothes as soon as possible after the activity session.
+In line with industry guidance, we recommend that you wash/sanitise your hands frequently before and after your adventure.

 If you feel there is anything we could do to improve our service or adventure, especially if that relates to Coronavirus, please email me direct (email@example.com) so we may learn from your experiences and improve the way we operate.